Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

 I don’t want to be hard on the Turn A Gundam series (or ∀ Gundam).
 After all, they are no Seed Destiny and it is far better than G Reco.
 I have to admit that the suits are a bit, well, unique to be fair.
 Sure, other Gundam timelines had unusual suits to boast.
 Just look at the unconventional Mechas of Gundam 00.
 And the mechanical designs of Iron Blooded Orphans don’t look like anything that came before them.
-Nevertheless, they are still likeable.
-The suits of the Turn A Gundam need some getting used to and fans complain that it’s too ugly to be likeable.
+Nevertheless, they are still likable.
+The suits of the Turn A Gundam need some getting used to and fans complain that it’s too ugly to be likable.
 I kind of agree with them though.
 The head of the Turn A lead suit looks like an upturned Gundam face.
 And this is the first time I saw a mustache on a mecha.

 But do you know that it could have been worse?

 They hired famed Hollywood design and futurist Syd Mead, and his designs made Gundam creator Yoshiyuki Tomiko insane.
 If you happen to see his initial designs, you will be shocked and amazed all the same.
 I got to admit, they are ingenious though.
 They would be great designs if the show was not Gundam.
 They just don't fit.
 Just look below and see for yourself.